catgaming49/pywebserver/README.md

 This was just a little side project though I might make new additions later on such as SSL config.

 Supported languages: HTML, JS, CSS
-PHP and or nodejs is not supported on the server currently and are served as plain text files if its enabled in the config.
+PHP and nodejs is not supported on the server currently and are served as plain text files if its enabled in the config.